Consider private loans as a last resort!

 These loans can be beneficial to students who need funding over and above their eligibility for Federal Direct Loans.
 For law and graduate students, the Graduate PLUS Loan is designed for eligibility beyond the Direct Loan.
-For dependent undergraduate students the Parent PLUS Loan is designed for eligibility beyond the Direct Loan.
-Only independent undergraduate students should consider the private loan after Direct eligibility.
+For dependent undergraduate students, the Parent PLUS Loan is designed for eligibility beyond the Direct Loan.
+Only independent undergraduate students should consider the private loan after Direct Loan eligibility.

-Students who are ineligible for the federal loan programs, and those who do not meet the half-time enrollment requirement for Federal Direct Loans, should consider a private student loan.
+Students ineligible for federal loan programs and those who do not meet the half-time enrollment requirement for Federal Direct Loans should consider a private student loan.
 The borrower's eligibility is based on his or her credit worthiness.
 Some students will be required by the lender to have a co-signer.
 The application and approval process is done directly with the lender of your choice.

 We are providing this information to increase your options for financial aid.
 However, we strongly encourage you to take advantage of the federal loan programs first.
 Many educational loans require immediate repayment and cannot be deferred.